scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/server_control.rst

 -------------------------

 Upon establishing a connection with a client, and at regular intervals thereafter, the server broadcasts a status.
-This status is a data structure that encapsulates all the pertinent information about what is happening at the other end of the TCP socet.
+This status is a data structure that encapsulates all the pertinent information about what is happening at the other end of the TCP socket.
 It includes:

 - The type of connection used by the device
 - A unique session ID with the device (if connected).
 - The state of the datalogger within the device
-- The loaded :abbr:`SFD (Scrutiny Frimware Description)`.
+- The loaded :abbr:`SFD (Scrutiny Firmware Description)`.
 - etc.

 -----